Vacation in Uganda

 As of 2021, the population of Uganda is estimated to be around 47 million people.
 The country has a diverse population, with over 60 different ethnic groups.

-6. What are some of the main tourist attractions in Uganda?
+6. What are the main tourist attractions in Uganda?

 Some of the main tourist attractions in Uganda include gorilla trekking in Bwindi Impenetrable Forest National Park, chimpanzee tracking in Kibale National park, game drives in Queen Elizabeth National Park and Murchison Falls National Park, and cultural encounters with the various traditional kingdoms in the country.